alirezahi/alirezahi/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on Balad Web in CafeBazaar
-- 🌱 I’m currently learning Typescript, Deno, ...
+- 🌱 I’m currently learning Typescript.
 - 📫 How to reach me: alireza97hi@gmail.com